kienstra/bootstrap-widget-styling/readme.txt

 * Gives Bootstrap styles to widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," "Custom Menu," "Meta," and "Tag Cloud."
 * Doesn't send any more files to the browser, but you must have Bootstrap 3 or later.
+* Doesn't work with "Archives" and "Categories" widgets with dropdowns.
 * Disable plugin for certain widgets, using "Settings" page.
 * Works with all widgets in Bootstrap themes "evolve," and "Unite."
 Mostly works on "DevDmBootstrap3" (except for "Search").
 Doesn't work at all on "The Bootstrap," "Radiant," "Customizr," and "Inkzine."
-* Doesn't work if you have more than one of each kind of widget on a page.
-For example, two "Categories" widgets.
 * No setup needed, unless you want to disable it for certain widgets.

 == Installation ==